 PTO programs combine an employee’s paid sick leave, vacation time, and other leave into a single pool of paid time off.
 This combined time off can typically be used for any reason allowed by the employer, but must also be available to be used as paid sick leave if the employer wants the PTO program to cover the paid sick leave law’s minimum requirements.

 If you offer a PTO program to meet the state’s paid sick leave requirements, you must have the same minimum accrual rate, normal hourly compensation, carryover, notification, and access requirements as those outlined on this page.
-You must include such PTO program in your written paid sick leave policy.
+You must include such PTO program in your written paid sick leave policy, and you must notify employees of your intent to utilize the PTO program in order to satisfy the minimum paid sick leave requirements.

 • If an employee uses their PTO for vacation or other leave and not for sick leave, and requests additional paid sick leave time after they have used all of their accrued PTO, employers are not required to provide any additional PTO to cover their request as long as their PTO program meets the minimum paid sick leave requirements.